felixleong/joysoftech_talk/index.rst

     - Because you'll be working w/ **humans**.
     - It makes your life smoother and lesser headaches
+    - Boils down to WII.FM -- What's In It For Me

+        - Learn to understand what your customer/manager wants and know to ask enough questions to **truly** understand them
+        - Learn how to establish expectations in terms of deliverables
+        - Know enough people dynamics and politics to make communications efficient
+        - … And being assertive, firm and confident

+    - Better learn up these skills when you are having your team assignments, **the working life is pretty much the same situation**

 Be Active in Communities
 ========================